Volunteer Profile: Ken Obel

 Ken explained, “You have the satisfaction of knowing that pretty much every single thing you do to help – especially at the early stages – is enormously important.”

-Now, 30 years later and living in greater Chicago, Ken is helping again in a similar role – this time alongside his 17-year-old daughter, Hannah.
+Now, 30 years later and living in greater Chicago, Ken is helping again in a similar role – this time alongside his wife, Jennifer, and their 17-year-old daughter, Hannah.
 They are currently mentoring two refugee households – a man from Senegal and a family from Afghanistan who are being sponsored by Temple Sukkat Shalom in Wilmette.
 The Afghan family includes a married couple and three girls under the age of four who love hanging out with Hannah during visits.

 “I look at them, and I think, these girls are really lucky compared to the future that they would face in Afghanistan right now,” Ken said.
 “Now, they’ll grow up to be American girls just like mine.”